 For some whole of life policies like our over 50s life insurance, you won’t be asked to have a medical before you’re accepted, regardless of your health.
 For these policies, the payout on a valid claim is guaranteed, provided you continue to pay your premiums.
 Although acceptance is guaranteed, we’ll only pay out the full assured lump sum if you pass away after the first year of your cover, or if you pass away as the result of an accident during the first full year.
 If you pass away in the first year and it isn’t because of an accident, we’ll pay back premiums already paid, but not a lump sum.
 There’s no cash in value at any time.

 To apply for our over 50s life insurance, you won’t need to answer any health questions — you’ll be accepted, if you’re eligible to apply.
-Your premium is based on your age and how much cover you’d like.
+Your premium is based on your age, smoking status and how much cover you’d like.

 Just bear in mind that, as the payout is guaranteed, premiums for whole of life policies tend to be higher than for term policies.

 The most important thing is to get the type of cover that’s right for you and your family in the years to come, beyond your application.
 To help you weigh up the pros and cons, here’s an overview of our different types of life insurance.